LNER Class V2 4771 Green Arrow: Operation in preservation

+Static display

-After a series of commemorative runs on preserved railways, the locomotive moved to the North Yorkshire Moors Railway for their LNER gala.
-Following the first gala weekend the boiler was found to have two cracked superheater tubes; temporary repairs allowed the loco to make a final run on the second weekend before being finally withdrawn.
-Following this the loco returned to the National Collection and is on static display at the National Railway Museum's Locomotion site at Shildon.
+Following this, the loco returned to the National Collection and was put on static display at the National Railway Museum's Locomotion site at Shildon.
 In 2015 it was announced that Green Arrow is one of the planned exhibits for the Great Central Railway's proposed railway museum located at Leicester North station.
 In February 2021 it was announced that the locomotive had been loaned for 3 years to the newly relocated Danum Gallery.

 Models

-Bachmann and Graham Farish produce models of Green Arrow for OO gauge and N gauge respectively as part of the 2011 range.
+Bachmann and Graham Farish produce models of Green Arrow for OO gauge and N gauge respectively, as part of their 2011 ranges.